danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-29-multiplatform-image-resizing.md

 #endif
 ```

-Since both `UIImage` and `NSImage` now have the same API for resizing images to a certain size, we can extend both types with more resizing functionality that use this underlying functionality.
+Since `UIImage` & `NSImage` now have the same API for resizing images to a certain size, we can extend both types with more resizing functionality that use this underlying functionality.

-Let's first define a platform agnostic image typealias, which you may have seen in previous posts:
+Let's first define a platform-agnostic image typealias, to have a single name for the image:

 ```swift
 #if canImport(AppKit)